Tarraleah redevelopment

 Reimagining Tarraleah's future

+Tarraleah is one of our oldest and most recognisable assets.
 With more than eight decades faithfully producing clean, reliable energy for Tasmania, the scheme is reaching the end of its operational life.

 We’re reimagining its future and proposing a full redevelopment to increase capacity and flexibility and deliver more energy for Tasmania.

-The community can comment on our Environmental Impact Statement (EIS) which is now on public exhibition until 25 May.
+During April and May, our Environmental Impact Statement (EIS) for the Project was on public exhibition.
 The EIS explains how the project could affect the environment, people and nearby communities, and how impacts will be managed.
+Also on exhibition was the Development Application (DA), which describes the project, where it will be built, and seeks approval from Central Highlands Council.

 Business opportunities